B Corp Washington State: Everything You Need to Know

 Importantly, having B Corporation certification does not in any way mean that a company cannot be incorporated either as a Benefit Corporation or as an SPC.
 Rather, any company can use B Corp certification as a way of confirming its commitment to social and environmental issues.

 If you need help with a Benefit Corporation, SPC, or B Corp in Washington state, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.